 Cape Disappointment State Park is located in the southwestern area of the state on the Long Beach Peninsula.
-You can walk along the beach as you look straight into the Pacific ocean.
-Cape Disappointment State Park is a 30-minute drive to Astoria, Oregon, and almost a four-hour drive to Seattle, Washington.
+Cape Disappointment State Park is a 30-minute drive from Astoria, Oregon, and almost a four-hour drive from Seattle, Washington.
 The park is located off I-100 and minutes away from I-101.
-You can stop by the towns of Long Beach, Oceanview, Seaview, and of course Ilwaco to pick up groceries or just to go shopping at the boutique and antique shops in the area.
+You can stop by the towns of Long Beach, Oceanview, Seaview, and of course, Ilwaco to pick up groceries or just to go shopping at the boutique and antique shops in the area.

 The entrance to the park is paved and provides good signs with directions to the main office.
 Small trailers up to 30 feet can fit in any of the four campgrounds, but the larger ones are limited to campgrounds A, B, and C. The roads are well maintained, and depending on the site you reserve, the wind will be a huge factor.
-In summer, there are plenty of bugs so be sure to bring your bug repellant.
-The wind off the ocean actually helps with the management of the bugs in the area.
+In summer, there are plenty of bugs, so be sure to bring your bug repellent.

 It’s recommended that you either walk or use your bike to get around the park.
 Be mindful of pedestrians and other drivers as you travel to find your site.
 If you arrive later than anticipated, remember to call the park office and let them know so that there will be a ranger to check you in.
 In summer, you should be careful of fog as Cape Disappointment has an average of 106 days of heavy fog each year.
 The park may close at any time due to inclement weather, or if there is a strong snowstorm scheduled to hit the area.
 If you travel in winter, make sure your vehicle has four-wheel drive and keep an eye on the lookout for avalanche warnings.